 I'm not really interested in making 'cool sounds' anymore..
 Fingerling is the 3rd in a series of tape pieces in which i have decidedly focused my attention away from timbre and toward form, gesture. and pseudo-narrative elements.
 Although i have personal attachments to most of the sounds in this piece, it is not required that you know what these are.
 Hopefully they will conjure up at least some kind of memory or feeling.

 Interesting story behind this piece.
 At the premiere (1997 SEAMUS Conference, Kansas City), my SF Tape Music Collective colleague, Cliff Caruthers, was a student working on the festival! (if we met then, i don't remember it) The performance was louder than i intended, but i couldn't do anything as the mixing board was up in the lighting booth.
-I guess a bunch of people got upset, apparently interpreting the piece as one of those angry-young-man's malicious "middle finger" piece.
+I guess a bunch of people got upset, apparently interpreting the piece as an angry-young-man "middle finger" piece.
 A high-ranking SEAMUS member told me that the performance was "criminal".
 Supposedly members of the board tried to keep the piece off of the society's annual CD (a requirement of the commission).
 Then my stream-of-consciousness-ish CD liner notes were rejected.
-A second version of the notes were approved (keeping some of the original weirdness) and everyone lived happily ever after...
+An edited second version of the notes were approved and appear with the CD.

 Gargoyle :: computer generated tape for dance (1995, 10:03)